 Pitfalls to avoid in content marketing

-Leveraging successful content marketing best practices can be a game-changer for elevating your brand.
+Following content marketing best practices can be a game-changer for elevating your brand.
 If you’re a content marketing newbie, though, it’s easy to fall into some common traps that can stunt your business’s growth and reputation.

-To help you achieve success in your content marketing efforts, here are a few faux pas to avoid:
+To help you achieve success in your content marketing efforts, here are a few faux pas to avoid.

-• Publishing low-quality content: One mistake Cox often sees businesses make is focusing on quantity over quality.
 “Experience tells me it’s better to spend time publishing fewer high-quality, thorough, well-researched pieces of content than a ton of short, hastily-written pieces of fluff that don’t really help the reader.”
-The former, she adds, will do a much better job of helping you gain brand authority and consumer trust.

-• Prioritizing SEO over quality: Optimizing your content for search engines is crucial for reaching the right audience, driving engagement, and lead generation.
 But Cox warns, “While search engine results page visibility is important, it’s the quality and value of your content that keeps readers on the page and wanting to know more, rather than bouncing to the next search result.”

 Cox says there are pros and cons to outsourcing.
 For one, you may pay less in the long run, but you may be limited in communication, revisions, and reliability.